Business Metrics¶

 Structure¶

-measure: <alias>.<measure_name> # Which measure to calculate
+measure: <semantic_name>.<measure_name> # Which measure to calculate

-time: <alias>.<column_name> # Time dimension for analysis
+ts: <semantic_name>.<column_name> # Time column for time-series analysis

-default_granularity: <granularity> # Default time bucket
+granularity: <granularity> # Default time bucket

-slices: # Optional grouping dimensions
+dimensions: # Optional list of grouping dimensions

-segments: # Optional predefined filters
+segments: # Optional list of predefined filters (strings only)

-description: "..." # Optional description
+description: "..." # Optional

-owner: "..." # Optional owner
+owner: "..." # Optional

-tags: [...] # Optional tags
+tags: [...] # Optional

-terms: [...] # Optional glossary references
+terms: [...] # Optional

 Required properties¶

-Every metric must define these three fields:
+Every metric must define these four fields:

 measure¶

-measure and time cannot be the same
+measure and ts cannot be the same

 The default time bucket for aggregation.
 Must be one of: